min69u/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.